hzulla/tolino-python/README.md

 and

-- allow the user to upload / sync own files to his device(s)
+- allow the user to upload / sync own files to the user's device(s)

 Users can manage their purchased ebooks and uploads through a web interface, the tolino web reader, which is a HTML5/javascript